kailoklum/Perseus/README.md

+<div align="center">

 # Perseus
 Inspired by the beautiful Andromeda theme for VS Code by Eliver Lara.
-Intended to be the light theme counterpart to Andromeda.

-<div align="center">

 ![](images/Perseus.png)

 </div>

+> **NOTE**: Intended to be the light theme counterpart to Andromeda.